soroush-04/Optimization-Algorithms-DE-PSO/README.md

 ## Comparison of DE and PSO Algorithms

-Below is a comparison of the DE and PSO algorithms across the benchmark functions:

 | Dimension 2 | Dimension 10 | Dimension 20 |
 |:--------------:|:---------------:|:---------------:|
 | ![D2](./images/comparison.png)  | ![D10](./images/comparison2.png) | ![D20](./images/comparison3.png) |